Prodrivers/hangar-maven-bridge/README.md

   * Supports the following loaders: paper, velocity, waterfall, bungeecord, minecraft, fabric, forge, sponge and folia.
   * Alpha versions reported according to Maven conventions as -SNAPSHOT.

-Note: this bridge does not have support for authentication.
-If you want to limit usage of your instance, please protect it with a reverse proxy.

 ## Usage

 Use the Docker image with port 80, or install dependencies using `pip install .` and run with Python `app/main.py`.

+Running the app directly should be reserved for development usage as it only use uvicorn as web server.
+Place it behind a reverse proxy, or use the Docker image for production, as it uses nginx Unit, a combined application server and reverse proxy.
+You may configure nginx Unit by modifying `nginx/.unit.conf.json` or by overriding the included image's configuration at `/docker-entrypoint.d/.unit.conf.json`.

 The Maven repository is accessible at sub-path `/repository/`.

-You can also access the API documentation at `/docs`.
+You can also access the API documentation with an interactive UI at `/docs/`.

+## Authentication

+This bridge does not have support for authentication.
+If you want to limit usage of your instance, please protect it with a reverse proxy, such as Docker image's nginx Unit.

 ## Caching